-Wondering which website analytics tool to use in your WordPress site?
+Wondering which website analytics tool to use on your WordPress site?
 If you want a simple-yet-powerful solution, you can use a plugin like MonsterInsights or Google Analyticator.

 Both of these plugins connect your WordPress site with Google Analytics to provide you with site metrics; however, there’re some big differences in the way they work.

 In this article, we’ll compare MonsterInsights vs. Google Analyticator and show you the major differences that matter.

 MonsterInsights is the most user-friendly, most powerful Google Analytics plugin for WordPress.
 It helps you to easily add Google Analytics to your WordPress site and provides you with detailed information and stats about your site visitors and their interactions with your site.

 MonsterInsights simplifies the entire process of using Google Analytics and empowers everyone who uses it, including beginners.
 You’ll see not only the regular site metrics that Google Analytics offers by default but also sophisticated metrics like eCommerce, ads, form conversions, and more.

 Another plus point is that you can view all of these reports in your WordPress dashboard.
 It includes a dashboard widget to show your website overview report and a report page to let you view the complete report.

 In addition, it also provides you with links to the Google Analytics website to view the full reports.
 It’s especially useful to the people who want to use Google Analytics but have no idea how to configure its settings and view reports.